 But things turned out differently.
 When in the late 1980s the risk of further land subsidence abated following the northward relocation of coal mining, the idea of constructing an underground wastewater canal was realised.
 So in the early 1990s, the second transition of the Emscher got underway.
 Since then, in a mammoth process, little by little the river and all its tributaries have been emptied of wastewater and then stripped of their concrete lining, restoring them to a close-to-natural condition.

 Versuchsstrecke des Emscher-Umbaus in Dortmund Deusen.
 Verbreiterung des rechten Böschungsufers

 2016 © EGLV / Stefan Tuschy

 To achieve this, the Emschergenossenschaft has built new, modern large-scale treatment plants and constructed altogether 436 kilometres of underground canals.
-The conversion process is in now full swing and scheduled to be completed, along with the total removal of all wastewater, by the end of 2021.
+The conversion was completed and freedom from sewage was achieved at the end of 2021.